iondv/framework/docs/en/2_system_description/metadata_structure/meta_security/meta_security.md

 ## How to display attributes and objects in accordance with specified rights?

 The class [Projects] contains the attribute of the "Collection" type - [Events].
-If the [Events] class does not have read access, then the attribute of this class is not displayed on the view form of the [Projects] class.
+If the [Events] class does not have "read" access, then the attribute of this class is not displayed on the view form of the [Projects] class.

 If there is dynamic security for a class, then whether or not you have read access to the class [Events] - the attribute on the form of the class[Projects] will be displayed, but the event objects will be displayed only if you have rights.

-**NB:** it is necessary to set both static and dynamic security for a class by the attribute reference to display an attribute and objects.
+**NB:** it is necessary to set both static and dynamic securities for a class by the attribute reference to display the attribute and objects.

-That is, if there is a static "read-only" right for the class, the user will see all objects of this class, regardless of the dynamic rights.
+If there is a static "read-only" right for a class, the user will see all objects of this class, regardless of the dynamic rights.
 In addition, a sample of objects will be made.
 Objects that are configured for dynamic security will be displayed to the user in accordance with their settings.

 ### The next page: [Meta report](/docs/en/2_system_description/metadata_structure/meta_report/meta_report.md)